ArkaBarua173/Bike-Store-Analytic-Dashboard/README.md

 # 🚲 🏪 Bike Sales Performance Analysis with SQL and Power BI

 This project leverages SQL and Power BI to analyze and visualize bike sales data.
 It focuses on key metrics such as order status distribution, average processing times, and sales trends over time.
 The analysis provides insights into customer purchasing behavior, product performance, and inventory management, helping to optimize sales strategies and operational efficiency.

 ## 🔨 Tools Used

 - Python => is used for coverting csv files to sql files.
-- PostgreSQL => is used to fetch many important queries.
+- PostgreSQL => is used to answer many important queries.
 - PowerQuery => is used for creating measures and calculation for visuals.
 - PowerBI => is used to create dashboard.